 Possible deficiency symptoms

-- restriction of ATP formation
+- Restriction of ATP production

-- high blood pressure, heart muscle disorders, heart failure
+- High blood pressure, heart muscle disorders, heart failure

-- arteriosclerosis
+- Arteriosclerosis

 Decrease in Q10 levels with age